Application of Genetic Algorithm to Estimate the Large Angular Scale Features of Cosmic Microwave Background: Formalism

 \section{Formalism}

+All observations of the microwave sky consist primarily of CMB and foreground.
+Various foreground emissions are not thermalized, hence, they do not have a blackbody spectrum unlike CMB, which follows the thermal blackbody distribution with great accuracy \citep{1994ApJ...420..439M}.
+Hence, across different frequency bands, the antenna temperature of the foreground patches will vary whereas that of CMB will be constant.
+ILC exploits this fact as a benefit of the multifrequency information.

+Apart from foreground, detector-noise is also one of the components that contaminates the observed CMB signal.
+Although small amount of noise is present on all angular scales, it is dominant only on the smaller angular scales of the data which are irrelevant for this work.
+Furthermore, noise from any two frequency channels is uncorrelated \citep{2003ApJS..148..135H, 2007ApJS..170..288H, 2003ApJS..145..413J, 2007ApJS..170..263J}, more to the advantage of ILC.

-Suppose there are $N$ channels of different frequencies, each producing a temperature anisotropy map (hereinafter simply, ``map'') upon observation.
-A map observed from the $i$th frequency channel is denoted by the vector $\Delta \tilde{\mathbf{T}}_i$ in the HEALPix pixelated format.
+Suppose, under the instrumental framework of a CMB experiment, there are $N$ channels (or bands) of different frequencies, each producing one temperature anisotropy map (hereinafter simply, ``map'') upon observation.
+In principle, such a map in the $i$th band can be expressed as the following, after accounting for the beam effect of the telescope.

+where $\mathbf{\hat{n}}$ is the unit vector of direction in the sky and $B_i$ is the beam function of the $i$th band.
+The detector-noise component is free of the beam effects as we can see.
+We work with the 9\textdegree beam-smoothed data so that all multifrequency maps will have the same beam resolution.
+This drops the $i$ -index from the beam function.

+In practice, however, the observed maps are unavoidably pixelized.
+Thus, the map in the $i$th frequency channel is denoted by the vector $\Delta \tilde{\mathbf{T}}_i$ (in thermodynamic temperature) in the HEALPix pixelated format.
 The size of this vector is $p \equiv N_{\text{pix}} = 12N_{\text{side}}^2$.
+This map can be written as the sum of its components in the following way: